Koshyari’s Maharashtra action: Of legality and Constitutional morality

 "We all have our own views on the question of propriety, appropriateness and reasonableness.
 Only the governor knew whether he had applied his mind or not while inviting Fadnavis to form the government, going by the letter of support from the then NCP legislature party leader Ajit Pawar.
 But in my view, everyone should apply their mind correctly," he said.

-Asked how a governor could take a wrong decision, Kashyap, who was the secretary general in the seventh Lok Sabha, said a governor had to be guided by his own assessment.
+Asked how a governor could take a wrong decision, Kashyap, who was the secretary-general in the seventh Lok Sabha, said a governor had to be guided by his own assessment.

 "In Koshyari's assessment, Fadnavis had the majority.
 But the governor can also go wrong in his assessment.
 He has the right to go wrong.
 That was his right.
 He may fail in his opinion (about majority)," he added.